Toby-Sanders-101/Callywith_College_Raspberry_Pi_Competition_2024/README.md

 + There was no easy way to restrict the characters that can be entered in the **tkinter.Entry**s.
 The best solution we found was to create a derived class that has certain overrides to prevent the text from changing if it breaches certain criteria
 + We were unsure how to go about connecting the Pico and the Pi.
 We tried setting up an Wireless Access Point on the Pi, then we tried setting up a WAP on the Pico.
 We settled on using a WLAN such as that on a WiFi router, which both the Pico and Pi can connect to and send messages through

-Although these issues prevented us from being able to achieve all that we set out to do, they allowed us to learn more about both the hardware and software used.
+Although these issues prevented us from being able to achieve everything that we set out to do, they allowed us to learn more about both the hardware and software used.
 Most importantly though, we improved our teamwork, problem solving, and pattern recognition skills!